-Advancements in Technology
+Advancements in Alternative Decking Options

 PVC decking is 100% plastic and contains no wood fibers.
 Therefore, PVC is available in a broad assortment of colors and grain options.
 PVC options are backed by fade and stain resistant warranties, giving you long-term peace of mind.

-Natural Look, Easy Maintenance
+The Natural Looking, Easy Maintenance Decking Option

 Your Next Steps

 We invite you to visit a Harvey Product Showroom and look at samples of decking materials in a variety of colors and options.
-Our knowledgeable staff can help answer any questions you might have, and show you some complementary railing options as well.
+Our knowledgeable staff can help answer any questions you might have and show you some complementary railing options as well.